“Market tops and bottoms are made by emotions, not facts.”

 Hodges Blue Chip Equity Income Fund (HDPBX)

-To sum up, we remain dedicated to our core investment philosophy of investing like owners in individual business and are encouraged with the long-term investment opportunities surrounding the Hodges Mutual Funds.
-By offering six distinct mutual fund strategies that cover most major segments of the domestic equity market, we have the opportunity to serve the diverse needs of most financial advisors and individual investors.
-While our opinions regarding stock prices are subject to change with the prevailing market conditions, our commitment to the shareholders of Hodges Funds is not.
+In conclusion, we remain optimistic regarding the long-term investment opportunities surrounding the Hodges Mutual Funds.
+By offering distinct mutual fund strategies that cover most major segments of the domestic equity market, we have the opportunity to serve the diverse needs of most financial advisors and individual investors.
+Our entire investment team of portfolio managers, analysts, and traders are rigorously studying companies, meeting with management teams, observing trends, and attempting to navigate today's volatile financial markets.
 Feel free to contact us directly if we can address any specific questions.

 The above discussion is based on the opinions of Eric Marshall, CFA, and is subject to change.
 It is not intended to be a forecast of future events, a guarantee of future results, and is not a recommendation to buy or sell any security.
 Portfolio composition and company ownership in the Hodges Funds are subject to daily change.